 At £24.95, it would be expected that this travel pillow worked exceptionally well, and for the most part it does.
 The unique design is to thank for that.
 This travel pillow moves away from the horseshoe-shape, taking on instead, as the name implies, a J-shape.
 The tail of the J curves into the neck, under the chin and jaw, while the serif on the J – the T-bar – opens wide to support the head, cushioning it from vibration and slumping.
 The fabric from which the pillow is made ensures that the vibrations and noise of the plane (or other transport!) is muffled, allowing users to sleep peacefully without being rattled about or being woken by the noise.
 The J folds up readily into the handy carry-bag, which features a short strap so the cushion can be attached to hand-luggage to keep it handy.Check Price Now

-Selling for £12.00 (with an apparent recommended retail of £29.99) this velvety soft travel pillow comes in two colours – soft grey and lively royal blue.
+This velvety soft travel pillow comes in two colours – soft grey and lively royal blue.
 The inside of the pillow, the part that touches the skin, is made from cool-touch breathable fabric, while the outside is warm and textured velvet-feel velour.
 The neck hole is perhaps a little too generous which means that it does not offer quite the right amount of support, and if the user’s head tips forward the pillow does not offer any support at all.
-However, otherwise the travel pillow is firm and well-shaped, offering excellent support in the main.Check Price Now
+Nevertheless the travel pillow is firm and well-shaped, offering excellent support in the main.Check Price Now

 And the Winner Is…